mramshaw/Kubernetes/Replicated Cassandra Database/README.md

 ## Contents

-The content are as follows:
+The contents are as follows:

 * [Prerequisites](#prerequisites)
 * [Method](#Method)